aweller/CancerPipeline/README.md

 The following files are created for all unfiltered inputs together:

-- *all_samples_mypipeline.maf*: all filtered variants in maf format
+- *all_samples_myproject.maf*: all filtered variants in maf format
-- *all_samples_mypipeline.tsv*: all filtered and annotated variants
+- *all_samples_myproject.tsv*: all filtered and annotated variants

-The folder *analysis_mypipeline* contains intermediate and output files for MuSiC and MutSigCV.
+The folder *analysis_myproject* contains intermediate and output files for MuSiC and MutSigCV.
-The list of significant genes created by is in *./analysis_mypipeline/output/mypipeline_mutsigcv.sig_genes.txt*
+The list of significant genes created by is in *./analysis_myproject/output/myproject_mutsigcv.sig_genes.txt*

 ##Dependencies